On December 30, 2017, Pelekikena Keokani Marciel proposed that KoMex Fusion be the new location for the regular meetings of HAALV.

 On July 15, 2017, HAALV became a chartered District Branch of Ka ʻAhahui Hawaiʻi Aloha ʻĀina (KAHAA), The Hawaiian Patriotic League of the Hawaiian Islands.

-On September 27, 2017, the Pelekikena of HAALV, Keokani Marciel, became a Professional Registered Parliamentarian (PRP).
+On November 11, 2016, the Pelekikena of HAALV, Keokani Marciel, became a Registered Parliamentarian (RP) accredited by the National Association of Parliamentarians (NAP).

 On May 28, 2015, HAALV was featured on the Little Grass Shack radio show, introducing Las Vegas to the Hawaiian Patriotic League movement and local activities to help educate the community about Hawaiian nationality and continuity of independence.